geopm/geopm/tutorial/agent/README.md

 ExampleAgent calculates the system utilization from the user, system, and idle time signals and prints the result to standard output or standard error.
-The policies in this example are the bounds on the idle percentage that detemine whether standard out or standard error is used.
+The policies in this example are the bounds on the idle percentage that determine whether standard out or standard error is used.